-At the start of a work week, usually within a few days after publishing the release notes, we push the new stable release to the terminals in batch 2.
+Next, at the start of a work week, usually within a few days after publishing the release notes, we push the first stable release to the terminals in batch 2.
 Unlike batch 1, issues discovered in this phase will not be fixed until the next firmware version.

-To update successfully, the terminal needs to be connected to your network and turned on for at least one maintenance call interval (by default 180 minutes) before the restart hour.
+To update successfully, the terminal needs to be turned on and connected to your network for at least one maintenance interval (by default 180 minutes) before the restart hour.
 If the update fails, the terminal will run as before on the old software version.
-The POS Operations team will notice this, and schedule an update for the next night.
+We will notice this, and schedule an update for the next night.

-In case of unexpected issues we can pause the update process or roll back to a previous release at any time.
+In case of unexpected issues, we can pause the update process or roll back to a previous release at any time.
 When you are ready to follow automatic updates again, you can contact the IPP Product Lifecycle Management team at email@example.com.

 To prevent terminals from running on software that is not compliant or that we no longer support, keep your terminals updated to one of the last three to five releases.

 Possibly the only reason your terminals are on a manual updating strategy is that automatic updating wasn't available yet when you set up your account.
 In that case we recommend switching to automatic updating.